NERC-Digital-Solutions-Hub/rse-assessment/README.md

 **NERC Digital Solutions Programme RSE Assessment**

 The assessment consists of three assignments.
-Please read carefully below so that you can determine which assignments to complete.
+Please read the information below carefully so that you can determine which assignments to complete.

 1. **CSharp Assignment**: A C# project included in this repository is provided for this task.
 Returning this assignment is **obligatory if you have listed C# expertise on your CV**.
 2. **JavaScript Assignment**: This assignment involves the critical evaluation of two JavaScript code files.
 It is **compulsory to submit this assignment if JavaScript is mentioned in your CV**.